-I’m a fan of the variation of carbonara most commonly found outside of Italy.
-If you ask a French, a Swede or an American what a Pasta alla carbonara is, they’ll likely describe it as a cream sauce.
-That’s interesting, considering that cream is not an ingredient in the original recipe being served in its country of origin.
-Also, I like using butter in my Carbonara to get a buttery flavor.
-Although butter is sometimes used in Italy, over there it’s quite uncommon for this pasta dish.
+I love of the variation of carbonara most commonly found outside of Italy.
+If you ask a Swede or an American what a carbonara is, they’ll likely describe it as a cream sauce.
+That’s interesting, considering that cream isn’t an ingredient in the recipe being served in its country of origin.
+Also, I like using butter in my carbonara to get a buttery flavor.
+Although Italians sometimes use butter, it’s quite uncommon for this pasta dish.
 I also like a touch of sweetness from caramelized onions, that go really well with the salty bacon/pancetta.
-Wait, what?!
-Onions in a Pasta alla carbonara?
-I could tell you about the complex mix of sugars and aromatic compounds that develop when onions are caramelized (e.g disulfides, mercaptans, thiopenes, trisulfides), and I could tell you how well the flavor goes with the rest of the dish, but in the end, you should really try it out for yourself.
+Wait, onions in a carbonara?!
+I could tell you about the aromatic compounds that develop when caramelizing onions (e.g disulfides, mercaptans, thiopenes, trisulfides), and I could tell you how well the flavor goes with the rest of the dish, but in the end, you should really try it out for yourself.
 I’m confident you’ll love it.

 Time it takes:

 - 1 minute to chop up the onion and pancetta

 - 30 minutes of active and passive cooking (20 minutes of waiting for the onion infusion, followed by 10 minutes to mix in the eggs, and very slowly heat the sauce up while stirring.)

 - 2 minutes to mix it all up and nicely arrange it on a plate.